danielabar/ruby3-pluralsight/README.md

 ## Additional Method Features

+### Endless Methods

-As of Ruby 3, can define a one-liner method without using `end` keyword, example:
+As of Ruby 3, can define a one-liner method without using `end` keyword.
+Syntax is `def method_name = ...`.
+Notice the equals sign after method name, this indicates to Ruby that the entire method definition will appear on a single line with no `end` keyword.

+Example, `active?` method is defined in `Member` class below:

 ```ruby
 class Member